Final Fantasy XVI Characters: meet the cast of FF16

 Speculation & Analysis on Clive:

 So far, Clive is the only character we actually see the player directly controlling - and honestly, we wouldn’t be surprised if FF16 eschews traditional party mechanics and primarily has you only controlling Clive, as with Noctis in FF15 at launch.
 We’re sure others will join him on his journey, though - we’ve already seen brief glimpses of others fighting alongside him.
+Additionally, developers have hinted that FF16's prologue may see you take control of a different character - similar to the opening of Final Fantasy XII.

 Series Factoid: This is the second Clive in Final Fantasy history; in FF14, there’s an NPC member of the Students of Baldeson who shares the name, which is a traditional Old English name fitting for FF16’s medieval fantasy setting.